 The course is spread over ten weeks and is based on task-based learning, which integrates theory and practice.
-The course exists of eight modules and includes the following topics:
+The course exists of nine modules and includes the following topics:

-- Introduction and EIA - SEA: concepts, principles, stages and interaction with the planning process - Advanced EO tools: a review of UAV and high-resolution space-borne imagery principles, applications in environmental assessments and their advantages - Screening & Scoping: key elements & plan objectives, key issues, SEA objectives and identification of alternatives & options - Assessment: baseline information, impact prediction & significance, mitigation, comparison of alternatives and justification for selected one(s), taking hazard, vulnerability, and potential risk into account; SEA report - Spatial Decision Support tools in EA: spatial multi-criteria evaluation for site selection and vulnerability analysis using GIS application - · Review and decision-making - Monitoring four individual assignments and a summary group report.
+- Introduction and EIA - SEA: concepts, principles, stages and interaction with the planning process - · Stakeholder properties in the context of EIA and SEA - Advanced EO tools: a review of UAV and high-resolution space-borne imagery principles, applications in environmental assessments and their advantages - Screening & Scoping: key elements & plan objectives, key issues, SEA objectives and identification of alternatives & options - Assessment: baseline information, impact prediction & significance, mitigation, comparison of alternatives and justification for selected one(s), taking stakeholders point of views; SEA report - Spatial Decision Support tools in EA: spatial multi-criteria evaluation for site selection and vulnerability analysis using GIS application - · Review and decision-making - Monitoring four individual assignments and a summary group report.